 All IRB applications, including requests for exemption, modifications to prior approved research and research renewals, must be submitted using .pdf forms provided on this website.

-- Complete the NIH Training to earn certification.
+- Complete CITI training to earn certification.
+All researchers listed on the application must have completed training.
 Retain a digital copy to submit with your applications.
 These certifications must be renewed every three years.

 - Determine the level of review of the proposed research and whether the research might be exempt from the need for Informed Consent.
-Please refer to the Determining Level of Review page.
+Please refer to the “Exemption Guidelines” page.
 Final determination will lie with the IRB.

 - Complete and submit your IRB application and any additional documentation that is required.
-For student researchers, this application must be sent from faculty advisor’s e-mail account.
+For student researchers, this application must be sent from the faculty advisor’s Samford University e-mail account.

-- All documents should be sent in their original form as a group to email@example.com.
+- All documents should be sent individually in their original form in one email to email@example.com.

 Required Items for Submission